 The challenges created by the pandemic are numerous and far-reaching, but we remain committed to the laboratories who rely on us.
 We are steadfast in our focus on reliably precise products, efficient distribution, quality customer service, and, of course, safety – of our employees and customers.
 We’ve also been listening closely to our customers and suppliers and have been exploring product enhancements to further help support the fight against Covid-19.

 Tracking COVID-19 Through Wastewater

 In many parts of the world, research is underway to detect the coronavirus from municipal wastewater.
-Scientists in Europe and Australia have made a number of interesting findings by studying communal wastewater samples, and the U.S., Canada, and other countries plan to follow suit in the coming months.
+Earlier this year, scientists in Europe and Australia made a number of interesting discoveries by studying communal wastewater samples, and now similar work is being done in the U.S., Canada, and other countries.

 The concept of testing wastewater samples from sewage is not new.
 It’s been done in the past to track anything from infections to drug abuse.
 Now they are being studied to determine the existence of COVID-19 in communities and could give advance warning of where a second wave is taking shape.
 These tests could serve to help communities determine in advance if they may need to take additional social prevention measures.

 Specialized teams that include scientists, government officials, and water management administrators are being formed in cities throughout the world to investigate samples from local sewers.
 Communal wastewater is thought to be a better barometer of disease detection than traditional tests.
 Individual testing can require a two-week incubation period before the Coronavirus appears.
 However, with the urine and defecation found in wastewater, the virus can be detected after about three days.